-The historically well-attended event brings together global service providers - in this case from Asia, the Middle East, Africa, and the Americas (North and Latin) - to discuss optimizing their global carrier services through strategic partnerships with their peers.
-In my time there I discovered representatives from wireless and traditional landline services to data centres offering a myriad of service options from multiple providers.
+The historically well-attended event brings together global service providers — in this case from Asia, the Middle East, Africa, and the Americas (North and Latin) — to discuss optimizing their global carrier services through strategic partnerships with their peers.
+In my time there I discovered representatives from wireless and traditional landline services to data centers offering a myriad of service options from multiple providers.

-The distinguished panel, which included a group of industry subject matter experts, examined trends impacting the intersection of carriers and data centres leading to a new type of distributed computing fabric.
+The distinguished panel, which included a group of industry subject matter experts, examined trends impacting the intersection of carriers and data centers leading to a new type of distributed computing fabric.
 This included a broad range of cloud providers, enterprises, mobile and wireline network service providers, and other ecosystem players such as financial intermediaries, and virtual network operators.
 It also featured some interesting and insightful discussions between attendees and panelists.

 For the event itself, I had the following take-aways:

 ➢ There continues to be trending toward a broad range of various service providers, whether it is the traditional carriers, the “over-the-top” players or enterprises seeking carrier-dense facilities with a number of different options for landline connectivity;

 ➢ There continues to be a demand from carriers for lower-latency paths, dispersing their PoPs around our (in this case Telx-specific facilities) in order to be closer to their customer base; and

 ➢ We believe these parallel paths will continue to extend to the enterprise vertical and will lead to significant growth for the foreseeable future.